HMS Chatham (1788)

-HMS Chatham was a Royal Navy survey brig that accompanied HMS Discovery on George Vancouver's exploration of the West Coast of North America in his 1791–1795 expedition.
-Chatham was built by King, of Dover and launched in early 1788.
-She was purchased for navy service on 12 February 1788.
+HMS Chatham was a Royal Navy survey brig, built in 1788, that accompanied HMS Discovery on George Vancouver's exploration of the West Coast of North America in his 1791–1795 expedition.

+Purchase

+Chatham was built by King, at Dover, as a merchant brig, and launched in early 1788.
+She was purchased for navy service as a tender on 12 February 1788.

 The Vancouver Expedition

-Chatham first significant voyage was Vancouver's five-year mission to the South Seas and Pacific Northwest coast of America.
+The first significant voyage by Chatham was Vancouver's five-year mission to the South Seas and Pacific Northwest coast of America.
 Her commander was Lieutenant William Robert Broughton, with 2nd Lieutenant James Hanson.

-In November 1791, while exploring the South Pacific, Broughton's crew were the first Europeans to sight the Chatham Islands, which they named after their ship.
+In November 1791, while exploring the South Pacific, Broughton's crew were the first Europeans to sight the Chatham Islands, which they named after the John Pitt, Earl of Chatham, the First Lord of the Admiralty.
 Among the other achievements of Chatham's crew was the exploration of the Columbia River as far as the Columbia River Gorge, reaching present-day eastern Multnomah County east of Portland and north west of Mount Hood.
 A plaque erected by the State of Oregon along Interstate 84 commemorates the spot where Broughton landed in 1792.

-In 1792, while near Fife Sound in Queen Charlotte Strait, the ship ran aground on rocks within a day, and about 2 mi away, from where the HMS Discovery had done the same.
+In 1792, while near Fife Sound in Queen Charlotte Strait, the ship ran aground on rocks within a day, and about 2 mi away, from where Discovery had done the same.

 In November 1792 Chatham's commander was sent back to England with dispatches; Peter Puget was her commander through her return to England on 17 October 1794.

 Chatham was at Plymouth on 20 January 1795 and so shared in the proceeds of the detention of the Dutch naval vessels, East Indiamen, and other merchant vessels that were in port on the outbreak of war between Britain and the Netherlands.

 Chatham had suffered severe wear on her long voyage, and was repaired at Deptford in 1797.